brimdata/brimcap/docs/Custom-Brimcap-Config.md

 * **`v0.25.0` and newer** - Brimcap is now bundled as part of Brim.
 Brimcap includes Zeek and Suricata binaries equivalent to those that were bundled with Brim `v0.24.0` and older, however they are no longer launched by the Zed backend.
-Instead Brim now runs `brimcap load` for each pcap imported into the app.
-In a default configuration, `brimcap load` invokes runner scripts that point to the Zeek/Suricata binaries that are bundled with Brimcap, effectively providing an out-of-the-box experience equivalent to what is possible in Brim `v0.24.0`.
+Instead Brim now runs `brimcap analyze` for each pcap imported into the app.
+In a default configuration, `brimcap analyze` invokes runner scripts that point to the Zeek/Suricata binaries that are bundled with Brimcap, effectively providing an out-of-the-box experience equivalent to what is possible in Brim `v0.24.0`.
 However, for custom configurations, Brimcap